-At the Hwacheoneo Cinema, you will come across large ice sculptures making it world’s largest indoor ice sculpture plaza.
+At the Hwacheoneo Cinema, you will come across large ice sculptures making it the world’s largest indoor ice sculpture plaza.

-Along with all this, visitors can enjoy traditional Korean folk games and click photos at the photo zone as keepsake.
+Along with all this, visitors can enjoy traditional Korean folk games and click photos at the photo zone as a keepsake.

 More Info about Hwacheon Sancheoneo Ice Festival